POG Talk: Part 2

 This is one of Ray’s field sketches from the 1970s of one of the Spalding plots that I found in the old files at Tumamoc.
 Before the digital surveying equipment that is used now, they placed stakes at the 4 corners, with smaller ones at 1-metter intervals.
 Strings are tied between these stakes to make a one-meter grid.
 Using a meter stick, a researcher can estimate pretty closely to the centimeter the trunk location and canopy of each plant.
 Although this was not intended to have any visual or artistic appeal, I think it is very expressive as drawing.

-These 10 x 10 meter squares staked out in the landscape have always reminded me of an artist’s canvas, though they are more dynamic and changing.
+These 10 x 10 meter squares staked out in the landscape have always reminded me of an artist’s canvas, though they are more dynamic and changing.?
 This is a diagram showing the relationship of only two species in one plot as it changes over time.
 The colors are arbitrary, but again, it has an expressive quality as a series.

 To me, this kind of work is an untapped resource for abstract expressionist painting.
 In a similar way that John Cage used random numbers or tossing I Ching coins to create music, an artist can use ecological relationships as a basis for expressive work, instead of relying completely on their own intuition as to where to place the brush strokes.

 To explore it, one needs to know what scientists have already learned in a place.
 These researchers are scrutinizing the stages of growth over a growing season of tiny belly flowers in smaller “annual plots”.
 These plots have been studies for 30 years, that’s thirty generations of annul flowers.
-I felt humbled to see this, as I never bothered to learn the names of these flowers – they are indeed beautiful, but you have to get down on your knees to see them.
+I felt humbled to see this, as I never bothered to learn the names of these flowers–they are indeed beautiful, but you have to get down on your knees to see them.
 Again, I’m impressed with the attention given to these tiny plants.
 It’s like Goethe listening to plants like they are his friends.

 When I first came to the plot, the people were all kneeling like muslims in prayer, except facing all different directions.
 That’s a photo I missed.